More time is not more eternity. — Juan Ramón Jiménez

 What if someone or something exists only for a very short interval of time?
 Would you be able to love something so evanescent?
 Derek Walcott, in his Nobel Prize acceptance speech essay, The Antilles: Fragments of Epic Memory, says that while many

 To truly love someone, someplace, or something, requires time devoted to it.
 In the era after the death of god, love is the only sacred emotion left to us.
 And the sacred cannot be abstract.
 It requires one to get to know the object of one’s love intimately.
 On Easter Island, there are certain coves that are sacred to the natives of the island.
-You love the particularity of that object — that is the opposite of abstraction.
+You love the particularity of this or that object — it is the opposite of abstraction.

 If love requires time to develop, it is also true that time is a test of love.
 For if you love someone or a place, you will continue to love them even after they are long gone.
 (Love Constant Beyond Death as Quevedo observed.)
-After your beloved has died, and your home has crumbled to dust, you will continue to love them.
+After your beloved has died, or your home has crumbled to dust, you will continue to love them.

 In this world shrouded in the